"The basic overarching plot is, 'What is the contrived nonsense that drives Cthulhu to take a human form and go to high school?'"

 - Brick isn't an AU of any specific noir story, but it still fits here.
 The movie takes every noir trope imaginable and transplants them into a high school setting.
 The results are surprisingly good.

-- In a similar manner Assassination Of A High School President does this as well but more of a conspiracy thriller feel.
+- Assassination Of A High School President translates conspiracy and thriller-feely tropes to a high school setting.
 It also features the journalist protagonist, in this case writing for the high school newspaper.

 - There's a very bad recast of Pride and Prejudice in high school out there.

-- Geez, the number for Maximum Ride.
-But, really, that's kind of the point of book 2.
+- The number for Maximum Ride is disturbingly high.
+But that's kind of the point of book 2.

 - There is also a significant amount of Sherlock Holmes High School AU both as professional novels and as traditional fanfiction.
 The Irregulars is one of the better examples.